Irish cream Bundt cake with chocolate chips

 I like this glaze to be somewhere in the middle.
 Pourable, but still thick enough to thoroughly coat the cake and not run right off.

 Decorate the Irish cream Bundt cake with fun sprinkles while the glaze is still wet.
-I like to do this with the cake on a cooling rack placed inside of a sheet pan.
+It’s easiest to do this with the cake on a cooling rack placed inside of a sheet pan.
 It makes for easier cleanup.

 On average, it takes anywhere from 50 – 70 minutes, depending on your oven.